isiak44/RasheedPBL/Project7/README.md

 ![Nginx-ec2](images/Nginx-ec2.png)

-Create new inbound rule for port 80 to accept traffic from anywhere
+Create a new inbound rule for port 80 to accept traffic from anywhere

 ![nginx-inboundrules](images/Nginx-inboundrules.png)